yuzhimanhua/HiGitClass/README.md

 # HiGitClass: Keyword-Driven Hierarchical Classification of GitHub Repositories
-This project focuses on hierarchical _dataless_ GitHub repository classification.
+This project focuses on weakly supervised hierarchical classification of GitHub repositories, where no human-annotated training samples are needed.

 ## Links